kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

          in_order(current->right);
      }

-repeatedly invokes itself passing current's left child until it is null, when it returns.
-It then visits the parent.
-It next repeats this process (of recursing down the left child until null) with the the right child.
+repeatedly invokes itself with the input's left child until a null node is encountered, when it returns.
+It then visits the first non-null node (in the left children chain).
+It then repeats the process of recursing down the left children only it starts with the right child.

-This can be converted to an iterative algorithm using a stack.
-The first two lines of the recursive algorithm are replaced with pushing nodes onto a stack.
+The iterative equivalent is to push the input node and its left children onto a stack.
+When a null left child is encountered, the push-loop exits and the stack is popped() and that node visited.
+The push-loop is then repeated starting with the the right child.

 .. code-block:: cpp